JeanCarletta/HeatHack-Sessions/health-and-safety/elec-meter-safety.md

 <!-- taken from a clamp-on meter guide, so been past someone's legal. -->

 Although taking electricity meter readings is generally safe, you do need to be careful around them.
 If they are badly maintained they could be dangerous to touch.
+Three phase supplies can give you a bigger shock than single phase ones and so require extra care.

 ```{admonition} Safety
 :class: important